BLOG

 3. Manufacturers offer a third defense when they are forced to admit the votes printed as text are merely decorative.
 They have built a feature into the BMDs that allows a curious voter to reinsert the ballot into the machine that printed it, which will read the barcode and display the votes on a monitor.

-Commissioners working to protect voters would have pointed out that’s not verification.
+If any commissioners had been working to protect voters, they would have pointed out that’s not verification.
 It requires a voter to trust the machine once to print the correct votes, and then trust it again to read back the correct votes.
 If a barcoding BMD is programmed to print the wrong votes in the barcode, it will also be programmed to read the right votes back to the voter.

 No commissioner pointed that out.